 - Pikmin.
 The tiny Pikmin apparently reproduce by bringing plant matter and insect corpses back to their hives/'onions', which spits out seeds that first plant themselves into the ground, mature for a while, and then get uprooted as new baby Pikmin.
 It is also possible that they require another creature (such as the player) to uproot them in order to enter their mobile phase and complete the cycle.

 - Guilty Gear.
-While it's All In The Manual, Gears apparently lay eggs or the children come out in a protective cocoon they later hatch out of.
+While it's All There in the Manual, Gears apparently lay eggs or the children come out in a protective cocoon they later hatch out of.

 - One of Atrus's journals from the Myst games describe an other-Agely creature called a "ting", which seals itself in a rock crevice, from which a bunch of lizard-like "solastings" emerge a couple of months later.
 It's unstated how the solastings give rise to the next generation of tings.

 - In Spore, Alien Animals dance together, then one of them lays an Easter egg (and then you can see if you have enough DNA stored up to tweak your critter for the next generation.)

-- Chao from the Sonic Adventure series reproduce when one Chao sits in a bed of flowers and it joined by another Chao, the two proceeding to nuzzle until an egg containing attributes from the two appears.
-Most Chao enter this mating phase naturally with time, though it's possible to force mating to occur by feeding them a certain fruit,
+- Chao from the Sonic Adventure series reproduce when one Chao sits in a bed of flowersnote and is joined by another Chao, the two proceeding to nuzzle and dance until an egg containing attributes from the two appears between them.
+Most Chao enter the flower phase naturally with time, though it's possible to induce it by feeding the Chao some heart-shaped fruit.

 - It has been suggested that many of the species reproduce via spores rather than in the conventional fashion, given the way that you can chain up members of different sexes at opposite ends of the fortress and still get offspring.